Loading...

 C, spluttering out thick smoke, enormous factories loomed over Tristan.

-Or you could just write out the non-finite clause if you'd wish.
+You may want to write out the whole sentence and underline the non-finite clause, or you could just write down the non-finite clause if you'd wish.

-And two, write your own complex sentence with a non-finite clause, over to you.
+And two, write your own complex sentence with a non-finite clause.

 Pause the video and have a go at these tasks now.